- Oops!Something went wrong.Please try again later.

 General and Administrative Expenses deducted for the month were $109,902 resulting in a distribution of $846,238 to 46,608,796 units outstanding, or $0.018156 per unit.

 The worldwide market conditions continue to affect the pricing for domestic production.
 It is difficult to predict what effect these conditions will have on future distributions.

-The 2020 Annual Report with Form 10-K and the January 1, 2021 Reserve Summary are now available on Permian's website.
+The 2020 Annual Report with Form 10-K and the January 1, 2021 Reserve Summary will be available on Permian's website by May 1st.
 Permian's cash distribution history, current and prior year financial reports, tax information booklets, and a link to filings made with the Securities and Exchange Commission, all can be found on Permian's website at http://www.pbt-permian.com/.
 Additionally, printed reports can be requested and are mailed free of charge.

 SOURCE Permian Basin Royalty Trust